tresoldi/gled/README.md

 a single dataset that is suitable for testing hypotheses on language evolution.
 It allows to prototype studies and benchmark methods that can later apply to higher quality datasets, such as those provided by the Lexibank project (List et al. under review).
+Remember to consider all the limitations of this data before making any claims in terms of language evolution or relationship.

 ## Methodology